nvda-es/devguides_translation/original_docs/nvdaPy3.md

 ### For code contributors:

-* Document potential and actual issues when working with Python 3, including changed modules, attribute name chnages, internal changes and so on.
+* Document potential and actual issues when working with Python 3, including changed modules, attribute name changes, internal changes and so on.
 * When importing a built-in Python module, use try/except when importing modules.
 	* Try importing Python 2 names as Python 3 name, switching to Python 3 version when Python 2 module is not found or renamed.
 	* See NVDA source code for implementation steps.